Risk Factors Dashboard

 Our success is dependent upon our ability to commercialize our shrimp production technology.

 Prior to fiscal year 2021, we had been engaged primarily in the research and development of our technology.
 Therefore, we have a limited operating history upon which current and potential investors can evaluate our prospects.
-Therefore, we have a limited operating history upon which an evaluation of our prospects can be made.
 Our prospects must be considered in light of the risk, uncertainties, expenses, delays, and difficulties associated with the establishment of a business in the evolving food industry, as well as those risks encountered in the shift from development to commercialization of new technology and products or services based upon such technology.

 While we have developed our first commercial system that employs our technology, additional work is required to incorporate that technology into a system capable of accommodating thousands of customers, which is the minimum capability that we believe is necessary to compete in the marketplace.